material-motion/material-motion/concepts/runtimes.md

     function executorForPlan(plan, target, existingExecutors) -> Executor

-This function must use a `Plan type → Executor type` lookup table to identify what type of Executor it needs to instantiate.
+This function will use a `Plan type → Executor type` lookup table.
 This lookup can be implemented in many ways, each with their own trade-offs:

 **Plan → Executor**